konstantink83/kmp-codelabs/giphy-app-2-en.md

         }
 ```

-After this we can add in `android-app/build.gradle.kts` the following code:
+After this we can add the following code to `android-app/build.gradle.kts`:
 ```kotlin
 dependencies {
     ...